Barham Koondrook

 Not surprisingly, many activities here are based around the iconic Murray River including wetland cruises, fishing, camping, bushwalking, boating and canoeing.
 Combine these with a diverse and exciting range of eateries, a collection of individual country retail shops, niche farm-gate experiences and our many unique markets and events, and you’ll quickly see why Barham Koondrook has much to offer anyone looking for a refreshing change of scenery.

-Outdoor adventures and local flavours offer the perfect seasonal escape.
-Rug up and wander the Koondrook Barham Redgum Statue Walk, where 17 intricately carved redgum sculptures share the rich history of the twin towns.
-Or enjoy a peaceful stroll through Federation Reserve, where misty mornings and quiet riverbanks create a serene winter atmosphere.
+Long, warm days and vibrant river landscapes make summer the perfect time to explore.
+Wander the Koondrook Barham Redgum Statue Walk, where 17 intricately carved redgum sculptures tell the stories of the twin towns.
+Or enjoy a relaxed stroll through Federation Reserve, now glowing with summer greenery and alive with the sounds of native birdlife.

-Explore the region’s fresh produce and Winter flavours
+Discover the region’s fresh produce and summer flavours

-For a cosy wine tasting among the river redgums.
-At Restdown Wines, warm up with organic, low-sulphite wines and generous share platters filled with seasonal local produce.
-Stock up on winter essentials from Bundarra Berkshires, Barham Avocados, and the Redgum Grove farmgate stall—perfect for comforting meals and fireside feasts.
+Sip wine beneath the shade of river redgums while soaking up the warmth of a summer afternoon at Barham Vines.
+At Restdown Wines, enjoy organic, low-sulphite wines paired with generous share platters featuring seasonal local produce.
+Stock up on summer essentials from Bundarra Berkshires, Barham Avocados, and the Redgum Grove farmgate stall—perfect for light, fresh meals and alfresco dining all season long.

-Winter is the perfect time to explore Barham’s charming country boutiques and niche stores.
-From stylish Winter fashion to warm, inviting homewares, you’ll find unique pieces to suit the season.
-Whether you’re browsing for a gift or treating yourself, Barham offers a relaxed and friendly shopping experience.
+Summer is the perfect time to explore Barham’s charming country boutiques and unique stores.
+Barham Thule is a must visit.
+From light, breezy warm-weather fashion to bright, sun-inspired homewares, you’ll find pieces that capture the easygoing spirit of the season.
+Whether you’re searching for the perfect gift or treating yourself, Barham offers a relaxed and welcoming shopping experience.

 Step into History

-Soak up the rich heritage of Barham with a visit to the iconic Barham Bridge, stretching across the Murray River.
-Built in 1904, this rare bridge is one of only two of its kind still in operation.
-Dive deeper into the region’s past at the Border Flywheelers Museum, where you’ll find fascinating artefacts that tell the story of the local farming communities along the Murray-Darling Basin.
+Discover Barham’s rich heritage with a visit to the iconic Barham Bridge, stretching across the Murray River.
+Built in 1904, this rare lift bridge is one of only two of its kind still in operation.
+Continue your journey into the past at the Border Flywheelers Museum, where fascinating artefacts share the stories of the farming communities along the Murray–Darling Basin.

 Tee Off or Try Your Hand at Bowls

-Winter days in Barham are ideal for a round of golf at the Barham Golf Course.
-Surrounded by natural bushland, the 18-hole championship course features lush grass greens and strategically placed bunkers, offering a rewarding challenge for golf lovers.
-For a full golf retreat, the Barham Golf Resort provides comfortable, self-contained units and ensuite caravan sites.
-Prefer bowls?
-Head to the Barham Bowls Club for social games on Tuesday and Saturday afternoons—visitors are always welcome and can enjoy a hearty Winter meal afterwards.
+Long summer days in Barham are ideal for a round of golf at the Barham Golf Course.
+Surrounded by natural bushland, the 18-hole championship course offers lush greens, scenic fairways, and a rewarding challenge for golfers of all levels.
+Stay a little longer at the Barham Golf Resort, featuring comfortable, self-contained units and ensuite caravan sites.

 Barham Attractions